sophgo/sophgo-doc/SG200X/Software_Developers_Manual/SG200x_Software_Developer's_Manual_en.md

 - To choose the SoC: Enter the "Chip selection" menu to select the appropriate model.
 - To switch the architecture: Enter the "Arch define" menu to, input "riscv" or "arm" to select your target architecture.
-- RNDIS configuration: Enter the "Rootfs packages" menu, selecting the "rndis script" library to enable the RNDIS drivers.
+- ROOTFS configuration: Enter the "ROOTFS Options" menu, and make sure you select the `Enable buildroot generate rootfs` to enable the buildroot construction.

 ## 4.3 Building A Complete SDK